AndrzejSzelag/AndrzejSzelag/README.md

 ### About me

-Hi, My name is **Andrzej**.
-I come from Poland.
+I am a begginer Java Software Developer.
+For about three years I have been developing web-based applications using latest technologies such as: Java, Spring Boot, Maven, Hibernate and Oracle Database.

-I have always been interested in programming.
-For last 3 years I completed:
+I completed:
 * 💎 **CS50's Web Programming with Python and JavaScript** course at **Harvard University**.
 * 💎 **Modern Business Applications Java/Jakarta EE** postgraduate studies at **Lodz University of Technology**.
 * 💎 **Spring Boot** course on **SoftwareSkill.pl** web platform.